bergcybersec/Berg-Kit/README.md

 *The tools you need to gain that competitive edge*

-a progresively growing toolkit that will install all of the neceesary tools for you to follow all of our meetings and videos.
+The progressively growing toolkit that will install all of the necessary tools for you to follow all of our meetings and tutorials.

+## usage
+use './BergScript' to run the update or installation script

 ## First time in the club?
 Checkout our getting started page on discord and reach out.